0xPolygonID/tutorials/mkdocs/docs/wallet/wallet-sdk/polygonid-sdk/credential/api/remove-claims.md

 # To Remove Claims: 'removeClaims'

-The claims stored on the SDK can be removed locally (they remain on the Issuer unless removed by it) by the Integrator.
-This is done using `removeClaims()` function, which removes claims from a list of ids:
+The credentials stored on the SDK storage can be removed locally (they remain on the Issuer unless removed by it) by the Integrator.
+This is done using `removeClaims()` function, which removes credentials from the stoarge based on a list of `claimIds`:

 ```
 Future<void> removeClaims({required List<String> claimIds,
-      required String identifier,
+      required String did,
       required String privateKey})

    {